Campus Awareness Response and Education

 Sexual Harassment and Sexual Misconduct Reporting Information, Support and Resources

-Scranton.edu/CARE was created to provide immediate, accessible information for individuals who may have witnessed, heard of, or have experienced sexual assault or dating violence while at Scranton.
+Scranton.edu/CARE was created to provide immediate, accessible information for individuals who may have witnessed, heard of, or have experienced sexual harassment or sexual misconduct.

-If you think you or someone you know may have experienced dating or sexual violence:
+If you think you or someone you know may have experienced sexual harassmetn or misconduct, including sexual assault or intimate partner violence:

 Emergency Services and Immediate Care

 The first priority for any individual is personal safety and well-being.
 In an emergency situation, the University encourages all individuals to seek immediate assistance from University Police (570-941-7777), the City of Scranton Police Department at 911, and/or a medical facility.
 This is the best way to address immediate safety concerns while allowing for the preservation of evidence and an immediate investigative response.
 If you have experienced sexual misconduct, including sexual assault:

 - Preserve all evidence of the sexual assault or other form of sexual misconduct.

 - Do not bathe, change or dispose of clothing, use the restroom, wash hands, brush teeth, eat or smoke.

 - If you are still at the location of the incident, do not clean anything.